 The Department conducted statewide trainings with HCBS Case Managers in annually on the HCBS setting requirements and the person-centered service planning requirements.
 Training of Department staff, HCBS Case Managers, and the LTC Ombudsman will continue annually using a settings training module.
 The HCBS settings criteria has been incorporated into the HCBS Case Manager training and into the initial training for the LTC Ombudsman.
 Person-centered service plans have been updated and comply with the federal requirements as of July 2015.
-Setting requirements have been added to the provider standards for enrollment.
+Setting requirements will be added to the provider standards for enrollment.
 State staff will conduct site visits of facilities upon initial enrollment and at renewal (every two years) to assure compliance.
 A summary of site visits results will be posted on Department's website.
 In addition, the HCBS setting rule requirements have been incorporated into the licensing criteria for all Agency Adult Foster Care homes where residential habilitation and/or community support services are provided.
 Compliance will be assured initially upon licensure and then annually during first year of licensure and biannually thereafter.
-The HCBS Case Managers are responsible to assure ongoing compliance with all Medicaid recipients through monitoring done during their required quarterly visit to conduct the person-centered care plan meeting.
+The HCBS Case Managers are responsible to assure ongoing compliance with all Medicaid recipients through monitoring done during their required quarterly visit to conduct the personcentered care plan meeting.
 Case Managers are also required to monitor during their quarterly face-to-face contacts to ensure an individual is being afforded the rights of privacy, dignity and respect, and freedom from coercion and restraint (including the limited use of restraints that are allowable under Adult Residential Services).
 Any violation of a waiver recipient's rights must be reported as complaint to the Department and/or Vulnerable Adult Protective Services.
 The Medicaid Waiver Quality review is completed annually with the waiver participant.
 The questionnaire is embedded in the web based HCBS Comprehensive assessment.
-A copy of this review is sent to the Department and reviewed by the Settings Rule Program Administrator.
-Any issue identified in the client interview must be reported to the Department who will be responsible to work with the licensed provider to remediate any issues or violations related to the setting rule.
+A copy of this review is sent to the Department.
+Any issue identified in the client interview must be reported to the Department who will be responsible to work with the licensed provider to remediate any issues or violations related to the setting

-lual Care Plan ponsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the elopment of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Ш Licensed physician (M.D. or D.O) × Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
-Specify qualifications: Social Worker Specify qualifications: Other Specify the individuals and their qualifications: x D: Participant-Centered Planning and Service Delivery

-- O Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+Application for 1915(c) HCBS Waiver: Draft ND.001.06.03 - Jan 01, 2024 Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Individual Care Plan a.
+Responsibility for Service Plan Development.
+Per 42 CFR §441.301(b)(2), specify who is re- sponsible for the development of the service plan and the qualifications of these individuals (select each that app - Registered nurse, licensed to practice in the state \square Licensed practical or vocational nurse, acting within the scope of practice under stat e law Licensed physician (M.D. or D.O) Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: Social Worker Specify qualifications: Other Specify the individuals and their qualifications: Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (2 of 8) b.
+Service Plan Development Safeguards.
+Select one: Entities and/or individuals that have responsibility for service plan developmen direct waiver services to the participant. nt may not provide other Entities and/or individuals that have responsibility for service plan developmen direct waiver services to the participant. at may provide other interests of the participant.

-The state has established the following safeguards to ensure that service plan development is conducted in the best interests of the participant.
 Specify:

+The state has established the following safeguards to ensure that service plan development is conducted in the best